l3ssth4nz3r0k00L/magic-check/README.md

 #  MAGIC CHECK

-MAGIC CHECK is a lightweight Python CLI tool that verifies a file’s *real* type using magic bytes instead of trusting file extensions.
+**MAGIC CHECK** is a lightweight Python CLI tool that verifies a file’s *real* type using magic bytes instead of trusting file extensions.

-It helps answer one simple question:
+It answers one simple question:

-Is this file actually what it claims to be?
+> **Is this file actually what it claims to be?**

-# WHAT IT DOES
+---

+## ✨ What It Does

 MAGIC CHECK reads the first bytes of a file (magic numbers) and compares them against known signatures to determine the true file type.

 For each file, it reports whether the extension:

- ✅ matches the detected type
+- ✅ matches the detected type
- ❌ mismatches the detected type
+- ❌ mismatches the detected type
- ❓ has no recognizable magic signature
+- ❓ has no recognizable magic signature
- ⚠️ has suspicious characteristics (executables disguised as images, archives posing as documents, etc.)
+- ⚠️ shows suspicious characteristics (executables disguised as images, archives posing as documents, etc.)

-This makes it useful for:
+---

+## 🧪 Use Cases

-File integrity checks
+- File integrity checks
-Media library audits
+- Media library audits
-Investigating suspicious files
+- Investigating suspicious files
-Learning how file signatures actually work
+- Learning how file signatures actually work

-# REQUIREMENTS
+---

+## 🛠 Requirements

-Python **3.8+**
+- Python **3.8+**
-Works on **Windows**, **Linux** (currently only tested on Windows 11 & ParrotOS) No dependencies
+- Works on **Windows** and **Linux**
+  - Currently tested on **Windows 11** and **Parrot OS**
+- No external dependencies

+---

 # USAGE
 Run the script directly with Python: